Urban Survival Skills: How To Survive In A Broken World

 Situational awareness is the urban survival skill you need to focus on and develop.

-Your choices when traveling and scavenging are determined by how well you’ve honed your situational awareness.
+Your choices are determined by how well you’ve honed your situational awareness.

 Using your instincts and constantly scanning your environment for evidence of trouble will help you to make wise survival decisions.

-To learn more, watch this video focusing on urban situational awareness techniques.
+To learn more, watch this video focusing on urban situational awareness skills.

 Bug Out Bag Checklist eBook Cover - a man walking away wearing a military style backpack